physiopy/phys2bids/docs/contributorfile.rst

 - In case of missing tests or updates to user documentation:
     - Asks for more documentation or tests before approving the PR, *or*
     - Checks that the adequate issues have been opened to address the lack of documentation or tests (1 issue per item).
-- Double-checks that the title is clear and the labels are correct to trigger an adequate ``auto`` release - feel free to change them.
+- Double-checks that the title is clear and the labels are correct to trigger an appropriate ``auto`` release - feel free to change them.
 - **Is the one that is going to merge the PR.**
 - After the PR got merged and a new release was triggered, checks that:
     - The documentation was updated correctly (if changed).